 Blackthorn (Prunus spinosa)

-Blackthorn, Prunus spinosa, is one of my favourite hedge plants, slow growing but suckering freely (unlike Hawthorn).
-It has needle like spines, which make it a mixed blessing for hedge layers.
-Don't plant Blackthorn close to a lawn or, like us, you'll have spiky Blackthorn suckers coming up under your feet.
-Blackthorn is tough as old boots, and as a hedge plant lays well and forms a good stockproof - and people proof - barrier.
+Blackthorn, Prunus spinosa, is one of my favourite hedge plants.
+Unlike Hawthorn it's slow growing and freely suckering, forming impenetrable thickets.
+Like it, though, it makes an attractive small tree if left alone.
+It has needle like spines (hence "spinosa"), which make it a mixed blessing for hedge layers.
+They can hurt!
+Don't plant Blackthorn close to a lawn or, like us, you'll have spiky suckers coming up under your feet.
+Prunus spinosa is tough as old boots, and as a hedge plant lays well and forms a good spiny stockproof - and people proof - barrier.
+Add to that its suckering and ability to grow in a wide range of conditions, including shade, and you can understand why it's so invaluable in hedgerows.

-It's not only one of the best hedge plants, but Blackthorn's habit makes it a fabulous refuge for small birds and mammals.
+Blackthorn's thorny branches and dense suckering habit makes it a fabulous refuge for small birds and mammals.
 They feast on its sloes, and a raft of moth and butterfly caterpillars feed on it too.
 Among the lepidoptera for which Blackthorn is a foodplant are the Brown and Black Hairstreak, Small Tortoiseshell and Short-cloaked moth.
-Its prolific white flowers are an important nectar source in early spring, contrasting with its near black bark to make for a lovely effect.
+Its prolific beautiful white blossom is an important nectar source in early spring for a range of pollinators including honeybees, and contrasts visually with its near black bark to make for a lovely effect.

 Blackthorn tree wood is hard and prized for walking sticks, and was also said to have been used for the crown of thorns.
-It's main value for us, however, is the sloe gin - a vital part of our Christmas!
+It's main value for us here, however, is the sloe gin - a vital part of our Christmas!

-Provenance certificates are available on request for Blackthorn plants, which are from the Southwest of England.
+Provenance certificates are available on request for Prunus spinosa plants, which are from the Southwest of England.
+Our supplier is a member of the Woodland Trust's UK Sourced and Grown Assurance Scheme.

 Supplier : Perrie Hale Forest Nursery